Debian Hadoop如何实现高可用

 - Install ZooKeeper: On each ZooKeeper node, run:

-on all nodes and verify status withsudo systemctl status zookeeper
+sudo systemctl start zookeeperon all nodes and verify status withsudo systemctl status zookeeper.

 2. Configure HDFS High Availability (NameNode HA)